 Concert Band: A non-auditioned ensemble that performs regularly during the academic year, open to all students.

-Jazz Band: A big band ensemble that performs regularly during the academic year and regularly collaborates with well-known guest artists.
+Jazz Orchestra: A big band ensemble that performs regularly during the academic year and regularly collaborates with well-known guest artists.
 The ensemble is open to all Puget Sound students; a placement audition is required.
 Placement auditions for new students are held in the fall, during orientation.
 The ensemble includes a rhythm section with electric bass, drum set, and piano.

 Student recitals occur weekly during the noon hour for majors and non-majors.
 Students majoring in music present formal recitals, typically during the junior and senior years.
 Recitals are scheduled through the School of Music office and are open to all students taking private lessons for credit.
 Students pursuing a major or a minor in music must meet specific recital requirements.

 The Concerto/Aria contest is held annually during the fall term.
 Interested students are recommended by faculty; the winners present a work in its entirety with the Symphony Orchestra.

 Chamber Ensembles, including quartets, a percussion group, instrument choirs, and other ensembles, are formed each semester, either for credit or as independent student-run ensembles.
 For-credit ensembles are advised by and meet regularly with School of Music faculty.